Virgin Media O2 Logo in white

 While VoIP offers major benefits like cost savings and flexibility, there are a few limitations to be aware of.
 Most of these can be managed with the right setup.

-Unlike traditional landlines, VoIP won’t work during a power cut because it relies on your router and devices that need electricity.
-If you don’t have a mobile phone or rely on a landline for accessibility reasons, Virgin Media offers an Emergency Backup Line so you can still contact friends, family, or emergency services.
+• Power cuts: Traditional landlines worked even if the electricity went out, but VoIP relies on your router and phone being powered.
+If you don't have a mobile or need extra peace of mind, Virgin Media offers an Emergency Backup Line so you can still contact friends, family, or emergency services.

-When calling 999 over VoIP, your location isn’t always shared automatically.
-To make it easier for emergency services to find you, register your home address with your VoIP provider.
-If you have accessibility needs or no mobile, check out our Emergency Backup Line for added peace of mind.
+• Emergency calls: When calling 999, your location isn’t always shared automatically.
+To make it easier for services to reach you quickly, you can register your home address with your VoIP provider.
+And again, if you need extra reassurance, our Emergency Backup Line is there to support you.

 Does your IP affect VoIP?